FabricatiDiem/yt2raindrop/README.md

 * Youtube API OAuth key (JSON)
 * Raindrop.IO API key

+Also, be sure to install the Poetry environment (see `pyproject.toml` and `poetry.lock`)

 One can either define the following environment variables or define them in a .env file in the root:
 * CREDENTIALS_FILE
   * Points to the full path of one's Youtube API OAuth key above
 * RAINDROP_API_TOKEN
   * Has the user-specific Raindrop.IO API token

+The CLI help page can be triggered as follows:

+`poetry run python main.py --help`